 22. Photo with the Pastor

-If a visitor asks to take a picture with the pastor, you should oblige.
-It may sound vain, but the reality is pastors get held in high regard.
+If a visitor asks to take a picture with the pastor, the church should oblige.
+It may sound vain, but pastors are held in high regard.
 Some pastors are even treated like celebrities in their churches, communities, and the country.

 23. Transportation Service